AdobeDocs/experience-platform.en/help/profile/ui/user-guide.md

 On the right-hand side of the **[!UICONTROL Browse]** tab are several important metrics related to your profile data, including your total [profile count](#profile-count) as well as a listing of [profiles by namespace](#profiles-by-namespace).

 These profile metrics are evaluated using the default merge policy of your organization.
-For more information on working with merge policies, including how to define a default merge policy, see the [Merge Policies user guide](merge-policies.md).
+For more information on working with merge policies, including how to define a default merge policy, see the [merge policies overview](../merge-policies/overview.md).

 In addition to these metrics, the profile metrics section also provides a last updated date and time, showing when the metrics were last evaluated.